noir-lang/noir/README.md

 ## Future Work

 The current focus is to gather as much feedback as possible while in the alpha phase.
-The main focusses of Noir are _safety_ and _developer experience_.
-If you find a feature that does not seem to be inline with these goals, please open an issue!
+The main focuses of Noir are _safety_ and _developer experience_.
+If you find a feature that does not seem to be in line with these goals, please open an issue!

 Concretely the following items are on the road map:

-- If statements
-- OR operator
-- General code sanitisation and documentation
+- General code sanitisation and documentation (ongoing effort)
 - Prover and Verifier Key logic.
 (Prover and Verifier preprocess per compile)
-- Structures
+- Fallback mechanism for backend unsupported opcodes
 - Visibility modifiers
 - Signed integers
-- Backend integration: (Marlin, Bulletproofs)
+- Backend integration: (Bulletproofs)
 - Recursion
+- Big integers

 ## License